haka-security/haka/doc/tool_suite_hakactl.rst

     Set the logging level (fatal, error, warn, info, debug).

-    .. seealso:: Check :lua:mod:`haka.log` to get more information about logging levels
+    .. seealso:: Check :lua:mod:`haka.log` to get more information about logging levels.

 .. option:: debug

     Debug haka rules remotely.

-    .. seealso:: Check the :doc:`\debug` topic to get more information about the debugger and the interactive mode
+    .. seealso:: Check the :doc:`\debug` topic to get more information about the debugger and the interactive mode.

 .. option:: interactive

     Launch the interactive mode remotely.

-    .. seealso:: Check the :doc:`\debug` topic to get more information about the debugger and the interactive mode
+    .. seealso:: Check the :doc:`\debug` topic to get more information about the debugger and the interactive mode.